 Crab Avocado Appetizer Stack

 The crab layer is lightly seasoned with just enough mayonnaise to add moisture and a little creaminess.

-While I can’t quite duplicate the chef quality of the restaurant’s stack, this one tastes delicious nonetheless.
-It’s a fabulous appetizer to serve for a sit-down dinner party, or even a small cocktail party for 6 guests.
+While I can’t quite duplicate the chef’s recipe, this one tastes delicious nonetheless.
+It’s a fabulous appetizer to serve for a sit-down dinner, or even a small cocktail party for 6 guests.

+Crab Avocado Appetizer Stack